 Worthwhile in Whitechapel

-The Whitechapel Gallery is an Arts and Crafts building designed by Charles Harrison Townsend and founded in 1901 by Canon Samuel Barnet, a local vicar and campaigner for local reform .Picasso’s Guernica was exhibited here in 1939 on its only visit to the UK, and the gallery has also been home to works by Rothko, Pollock, Hockney, Kahlo and Freud.
+The Whitechapel Gallery is an Arts and Crafts building designed by Charles Harrison Townsend.
+It was founded in 1901 by Canon Samuel Barnet, a local vicar and campaigner for local reform .Picasso’s Guernica was on show here in 1939 on its only ever visit to the UK.
+The gallery has also been home to works by Rothko, Pollock, Hockney, Kahlo and Freud.
 The Whitechapel Gallery

 Christ Church Spitafields

-Nicholas Hawksmoor’s Christ Church boasts a beautiful interior, an organ dating back to 1735 and made by Handel’s favourite organ builder Richard Bridge, a Venetian window and a cosy crypt café.
+Nicholas Hawksmoor’s Christ Church boasts a beautiful interior which is well worth a visit.
+It’s home to an organ dating back to 1735 and made by Handel’s favourite organ builder Richard Bridge.
+There’s also a cosy crypt café.

 Royal London Hospital

-Joseph Merrick, also known as the Elephant Man, died at the Royal London Hospital on the 11th April 1890 at the age of 27, and a replica of his skeleton is on display at the hospital’s museum.
-I was lucky enough to see Bradley Cooper in the stage adaptation of The Elephant Man last year: it was a stellar but heartbreaking performance.
+Joseph Merrick, also known as the Elephant Man, died at the Royal London Hospital on the 11th April 1890 at the age of 27.
+A replica of his skeleton is on display at the hospital’s museum.
 The museum also includes medical artefacts and a forensic medicine section with Jack the Ripper material.
 The museum is located in the crypt of a 19th century church and is free of charge.
 Royal London Hospital Museum